Kibu Vicuña: Personal life

 Born in Zizurkil, Basque Country to a business family which owns a steel factory in the town, Vicuña opted to work with football instead.
 His parents are from San Sebastián, and his brothers are from Pamplona, city where he arrived at the age of nine.
 Vicuña's wife, Kasia Bielecka, is Polish.

-When asked in an interview about his relationship with current Sevilla FC coach Julen Lopetegui, Vicuña said: "He is a bit senior to me and a good friend of my elder brother, Marcelino.
+When asked in an interview about his relationship with current Qatar national team coach Julen Lopetegui, Vicuña said: "He is a bit senior to me and a good friend of my elder brother, Marcelino.
 Actually, his parents and my parents were friends.
 They used to travel together during vacations.
 When he was in charge of FC Porto, I went to Porto and watched his style of coaching from close for two weeks.
 When he was in charge of the Spanish national team, then also we used to talk about a lot of things almost regularly.
 After I came here (India), he wanted to know about the interest level about the game here".